 There’s an additional expense that you might consider, though it has nothing to do with your wallet.
-Your mental health is important, and sometimes a move of this magnitude can feel a bit like death and rebirth.
-Symptoms of anxiety are common, but you can help manage your mental health by establishing new habits and routines.
+Your mental health is important; sometimes, a move of this magnitude can feel like death and rebirth.
+Anxiety symptoms are common, but you can help manage your mental health by establishing new habits and routines.

 Establish a new routine for you and your family.
 You’ll find yourself adapting more quickly to your new home.
 Make one night an “American night” where you serve your family’s favorite dish.
 Make friends with your neighbors, who can help you acclimate to a new culture and way of life.

 Whether moving for work, school, or family, your overseas move is the start of something exciting and new.
-As such, try and think of these costs as an investment in that adventure.
+As such, consider these costs as an investment in that adventure.
 The dividends on that investment might include a richer set of experiences and memories that last a lifetime.